eduardohki/runlevel0.me/content/services.md

 ## Practicalities

-* **Location**: I am based in Munich and primarily offer remote services, but I am open to occasional on-site visits outside Munich, especially if you cover my travel and accommodation or agree on an extra flat rate per day of travel.
+* **Location**: I am based in Munich and primarily offer remote services, but I am open to occasional on-site visits outside Munich, especially if you cover my travel and accommodation expenses or agree on an all-inclusive rate per day of travel.
 Hybrid or on-site work is also possible if your team is in Munich.

 * **Availability**: I am open for part and full-time contracts for 4 or 5 days a week, up to 8 hours a day.
 I prefer short (3 to 6 months) and mid-term (9 to 12 months) contracts, though I am also open to longer-term arrangements, depending on the specifics of the project.